IMPORTANT INFORMATION ABOUT THE PEDIATRIC EMERGENCY CARE

 If your child's complaint does not have a medical condition requiring institutional care, they can go home after the triage medical examination and advice.

-If, based on your child's condition, the examining physician determines that the patient needs inpatient care, we will refer you to the inpatient department of the SBO.
+If, based on your child's condition, the examining physician determines that the patient needs inpatient care, we will refer you to the inpatient department of the Pediatric Emergency Centre.
 The duration of the stay is determined by the child's complaints and symptoms.
-After 6 to 24 hours of observation in the emergency department, depending on their condition, they are either discharged or referred to a hospital department and/or specialist clinic providing definitive care.
+After 6 to 24 hours of observation at the emergency department, depending on their condition, they are either discharged or referred to a hospital department and/or specialist clinic providing definitive care.

-Due to the preparedness of the Emergency Medical Care staff and the equipment of the department, it is able to carry out urgent life-saving interventions and stabilize the patient's condition, but due to the inpatient department, it is suitable for admitting and monitoring patients with a medical condition that cannot be clarified at the first moment, as well as for further examinations.
+Due to the preparedness of the Pediatric Emergency Centre staff and the equipment of the department, it is able to carry out urgent life-saving interventions and stabilize the patient's condition, but due to the inpatient department, it is suitable for admitting and monitoring patients with a medical condition that cannot be clarified at the first moment, as well as for further examinations.

 CONTACTS: